ruippeixotog/sbt-classfinder/README.md

 # sbt-classfinder

-sbt-classfinder is a plugin for retrieving runtime information about the classes and traits in a project and searching for specific classes according to some criteria, such as their superclasses or annotations.
+sbt-classfinder is a SBT plugin for retrieving runtime information about the classes and traits in a project and searching for specific classes according to some criteria, such as their superclasses or annotations.
 It allows one to modify the behavior and dependencies of other post-compile SBT tasks according to the compiled code or the classpath.

 ## Quick Start